An active learning method for solving competitive multi-agent decision-making and control problems: Active learning procedure and main results

 \subsection{Algorithm description}

-The main steps of our active learning scheme are summarized in Algorithm~\ref{alg:learning_embedded_BR}, where the black-filled bullets refer to the tasks the external observer is required to perform, while the empty bullet to the one performed by the agents in $\mc N$.
-Note that in the context of Algorithm~\ref{alg:learning_embedded_BR}, the low-level interaction among agents takes a back seat in the sense that they are required to provide an answer whenever queried.
+The main steps of our active learning scheme are summarized in Algorithm~\ref{alg:learning_embedded_BR}\footnote{A Python package with its implementation is publicly available at {\tt \hyperref{https://github.com/bemporad/gnep-learn}{}{}{https://github.com/bemporad/gnep-learn}}.}, where the black-filled bullets refer to the tasks the external observer is required to perform, while the empty bullet to the one performed by the agents in $\mc N$.

 Thus, at the generic $k$-th iteration of Algorithm~\ref{alg:learning_embedded_BR}, the external entity updates the affine surrogate mappings $\hat f_i(\cdot,\theta_i^k)$ including the most recent samples according to the following rule: \ifTwoColumn